garythedog/custom-bi-project-wilkersonderek/README.md

 Make faster, more confident strategic decisions

 Overall, this project shows how Power BI can quickly turn fragmented product data into practical, actionable insights that support improved merchandising and financial performance.
+📎 Acknowledgments

+This project was completed as part of:

+CSIS 44632 – Business Intelligence & Analytics
+Northwest Missouri State University
+Instructor: Dr. Denise Case

+Special thanks for guidance on data preparation, BI design principles, and best practices followed throughout the semester.